 These are a few of the watering holes around which Maven users tend to gather.

 Maven has a number of Mailing Lists, and the Maven User List is specifically dedicated to answering questions about all Maven things.

-Log into the #maven IRC channel on irc.codehaus.org or with web irc client
+Log into the #maven IRC channel on irc.freenode.net with your favorite IRC client or with web IRC chat.